dionadk/Project1/README.md

 new word tab will restart the whole game and generate a random word

 used fadeIn and fadeOut to display the error messages and the win messages
+#BONUS-1
+added score board to track the no of wins and loss a player makes